***NEW FOR 2018***

 Play will be governed by the Rules of Golf of the United States Golf Association and, where applicable, by the Rules and Definitions.

 - TEE BOXES: Typically, A/B/C flights play from 1-up.
+Select A flight players (scratch or better) will be forced to play from the back tees.
 Women play from “womens tees” and will be adjusted against the playing field.
 If you are over 60 (with valid id), you have the option to move up to the forward tees.
-Your course handicap will also be adjusted (up to 2 strokes) and then you will be flighted accordingly.
+Your course handicap will also be adjusted accordingly based on course rating (typically around 2 strokes) and then you will be flighted accordingly.
 However, once you declare that you are playing from the senior tees, you will be playing there for the remainder of the golf year and you will not be able to cherry pick courses to move up on.

 All players with a course handicap of 0 or better will play from the back tees (tips) and their handicap will be adjusted against the field (receive up to 2 strokes).